August 4, 2021

 and studies that educates and enlightens.
 Through this new partnership with the University of

 Waterloo, Shawky desires to create a lasting and meaningful impact on efforts of peace, coexistence, cultural understanding, and acceptance.

-The proposed Centre will build momentum in the community and will increase capacity for
+The proposed foundation will build momentum in the community and will increase capacity for